SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 # How to create and publish a Toast library package with SvelteKit

-In this article I will explain how to create reusable toast library npm package for Svelte using SvelteKit.
+In this article I will explain how to create a reusable toast library npm package for Svelte using SvelteKit.
 We will cover what a toast is and use Svelte Components and a Store to create one ourselves.

-If you want to jump straight into the code, have [this REPL](https://svelte.dev/repl/ff8317744f4b4c3e8972a313a044e882?version=3.44.1).
+If you just want to jump straight into the code, have [this REPL](https://svelte.dev/repl/ff8317744f4b4c3e8972a313a044e882?version=3.44.1).

 ## What are toasts?